IBM-Cloud/terraform-provider-ibm/website/docs/r/security_group_rule.html.markdown

 Provide a rule for a security group.
 You can set the IP range to manage incoming (ingress) and outgoing (egress) traffic to a virtual server instance.
 This resources allows rules for security groups to be created, updated, and deleted.
 To create the security group, use the `security_group` resource.

-For additional details, see the [IBM Cloud Infrastructure (SoftLayer) API docs](http://sldn.softlayer.com/reference/datatypes/SoftLayer_Network_SecurityGroup_Rule).
+For additional details, see the [IBM Cloud Classic Infrastructure (SoftLayer) API docs](http://sldn.softlayer.com/reference/datatypes/SoftLayer_Network_SecurityGroup_Rule).

 ## Example Usage